bitcoin-api/bitcoin-api-full-stack/README.md

 #### About the Database

-In the Bitcoin-Api system, some DynamoDB database operations are queued with [Dr. Q👨🏿‍🔬](https://github.com/bitcoin-api/drq) to prevent conflicting updates.
+In the Bitcoin-API system, some DynamoDB database operations are queued with [Dr. Q👨🏿‍🔬](https://github.com/bitcoin-api/drq) to prevent conflicting updates.
 For preciseness, the locking queues will be called *Q-Locks👨🏿‍🔬* in this documentation.

 #### About Dr. Q's Q-Locks👨🏿‍🔬

 Q-Locks run the operations their locking in series as opposed to running them concurrently in parallel.
 If an operation is in a Q-Lock and another operation with the same Q-Lock attempts to be performed, the second operation will have to wait until the first operation has finished in its own Q-Lock.
-A Q-Lock is identified in Bitcoin-Api using a string with the following format `{type}:{id}`.
+A Q-Lock is identified in Bitcoin-API using a string with the following format `{type}:{id}`.
 An example of this would be the Q-Lock used in the `POST /withdraws` endpoint whose identifier is `withdraws:user_id`.
 This endpoint starts the withdraw process for a user attempting to make a withdraw.
 What having the Q-Lock on this withdraw operation means is that for an individual user, a second withdraw operation can only occur after the first withdraw operation has finished, this prevents double spends.👨🏿‍🔬

 Below lists in detail which operations specifically are in Q-Locks.